Clinicians are available now for:

 Dr Chong's practice is primarily oriented towards children, adolescents and young adults.
 Referrals over the age of 30 will be considered on a case-by-case basis.

-Jerlyn and Sheila are, in many ways, the heart and soul of Evallies Rooms!
-Our two excellent medical receptionists work tirelessly to bring you compassionate, timely, approachable and responsive secretarial care.
-Highly educated and with expansive professional backgrounds in running corporate and medical operations, Jerlyn and Sheila will always be delighted to assist you however they can.
+Jerlyn, Cale and Marianie are, in many ways, the heart and soul of Evallies Rooms!
+Our three excellent medical receptionists work tirelessly to bring you compassionate, timely, approachable and responsive secretarial care.
+Highly educated and with expansive professional backgrounds in running corporate and medical operations, our receiptists will always be delighted to assist you however they can.
 Their aim is to create an experience for patients that is as positive and productive as can be.

 Referring to a doctor practicing at Evallies Rooms: